NakeleKantoo/atomfetch/README.md

 # atomfetch
-Fecth the properties of any atom in the periodic table
+Fecth the properties of any element in the periodic table!
+## Installing:
+Download the repo as a zip, unzip it and run the install script!